Iterating Fun - Simon Newstead

 Remember when they were the next big thing?

 Millions of us tried them.
-Gartner predicted 80% of all net users would have Second Life avatars.
-VCs invested bigtime.
-Even Google wanted a piece.
+Gartner 80% of all net users would have Second Life avatars.
+VCs invested .
+Even Google a piece.

-But after a couple years we’d only gained 600k users so decided to pivot to mobile games.
+But after a couple years we’d only gained 600k users so decided to pivot to mobile .

 Here are 5 reasons why virtual worlds never took off and some ideas for how they can live on in new games: